daviddwlee84/MachineLearningPractice/Notes/MachineLearningConcepts.md

 Overfitting is affected by

 * the "simplicity" of the classifier (e.g. straight vs. wiggly line)
-* the size of the sample
+* the size of the dataset => too small
 * the complexity of the function we wish to learn from data
 * the amount of noise
 * the number of the variable (features)

 > Low training set error rate but high validation set error rate

+To reduce the chance of overfitting

+* Simplify the model
+  * e.g. non-linear model => linear model
+* Add constraint element to reduce hypothesis space
+  * e.g. L1/L2 norm
+* Boosting method
+* Dropout hyperparameter

 ### Underfitting